 - B-Complex – Contains all B Vitamins.
 B Vitamins should always be taken together – not in isolated form unless one particular B Vitamin is needed in higher amounts.
 Even then a B Complex should also be taken.

-- High Quality Calcium/Magnesium supplement.
+- High-Quality Calcium/Magnesium supplement.
 Take according to label.
-I recommend Calcium Orotate.
+I recommend Calcium & Magnesium.

 - Vitamin D3 – Get levels tested BEFORE using Vitamin D3.
-I recommend organic and vegan-friendly Suntrex D3.
+I recommend organic and vegan-friendly Certified Organic Vitamin D3.

-- Iodine – Detoxidine – Take according to directions on bottle.
+- Iodine – Detoxidine – Take according to directions on the bottle.

-- Selenium – Take according to directions on bottle.
+- Selenium – Take according to directions on the bottle.

 - Bioidentical progesterone.
 Use according to suggestions above.